Access the NTSB Aviation Accident Database

 The first option limits you to the data summary display options provided on the NTSB site.
 It also gives you the option of downloading the raw data to perform your own analysis.

-The second option links you to an analysis of the complete database from 1962 to 2015 that was performed by AirSafe.com.
+The second option links you to an analysis of the complete database that was performed by AirSafe.com.
+That analysis includes graphical summaries of the data from 2005 onwards.
 Based on a program written using the data analysis programming language R, this analysis includes a number of summary statistics and graphics illustrating the trends of events by day of the week, month of the year, and year.
 In addition to an analysis, this page provides links the following: